KhronosGroup/glslang/README-spirv-remap.txt

 REMAPPING AND OPTIMIZATION OPTIONS
 --------------------------------------------------------------------------------
 API:
-   These are bits defined under spv::spirvbin_t::Options::, and can be bitwise or-ed together as desired.
+   These are bits defined under spv::spirvbin_t::, and can be bitwise or-ed together as desired.

    MAP_TYPES      = canonicalize type IDs